 As he was bobbing around in the sea off the Florida coast, the escape hatch blew before the recovery helicopter arrived.
 The capsule started filling with water and Grissom pulled himself out and into the sea.
 It was a classic case of ‘out of the frying pan and into the fire’.
 The crew of the recovery helicopter assumed Grissom was fine, his spacesuit was designed to be buoyant, allowing him to float in the sea.
 So the helicopter concentrated on trying to lift up the increasingly heavy, water-filled, capsule.
 When they eventually gave up and let it sink to the bottom of the Atlantic (it was recovered in 1999), Gus Grissom was in serious difficulties.
 A valve on his spacesuit, which should have been watertight, was not working properly.
 His suit was gradually filling up with water and he was being dragged under.
 By the time he was winched into the chopper he had started to panic, insisting on putting on a life jacket even though he was now safe above the waves.

-Grissom’s second flight was Gemini III.
+Grissom’s second flight was Gemini III on 25th March 1965.
 This was the first manned Gemini flight and America’s first two man mission.
 As an experienced astronaut (15 minutes flight time) Grissom was commander; his co-pilot was a rookie called John Young.
 It was a short flight, just three orbits, with the main objectives being testing out the systems on the new spacecraft and carrying out the first orbital manoeuvres on a manned mission.
 They had also been supplied with some different space foods developed by NASA at great expense.
 These included chicken legs, apple sauce, hot dogs and brownies; and there was water and orange juice to drink.
 Everything was carefully contained either in plastic packages or tubes, and the astronauts had been instructed keep everything closed as much as possible to avoid any liquid or crumbs leaking into the spacecraft cabin.

 As with any group of workers, there were plenty of disagreements, rivalries and conflicts between the astronauts, but they all seemed to agree on one thing; space food was awful.
 This may have been why Walter Schirra, back up commander and known practical joker, decided to visit Wolfie’s Restaurant in Cocoa Beach the evening before the flight.
 Wolfie’s was a favourite deli for many of the astronauts and Walter’s choice of sandwich that evening was corned beef on rye.
 Part of the back up crew’s job was to help the astronauts into their spacesuits.
 It was at this point that Walter Schirra passed the sandwich to John Young who slipped it into a pocket on his suit.